LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-mvc.rst

 #.
 Review Carly’s code in the ``JobData`` file as well as in the existing
    controllers and views.
 #.
 As her next step, Carly created two basic templates to show lists of jobs
-   for each field of the data (``employer``, ``location``, etc.).
+   for each field of the data (``Employer``, ``Location``, etc.).
 You will need to add some details to these views to allow users to select and display jobs stored in the system.
 #.
-Finally, Carly started working on the search feature, but only got as far as
+Carly started working on the search feature, but only got as far as
    writing the code to display the search form.
 She’s handed the project to you to finish the rest.
-You’ll add code to the controller and view to process and display and search results.
+First, you'll create a controller method to retrieve search results.
+#.
+Finally, you'll display search results in the view.

+Throughout your work, refer to our `demo app <https://quiet-ravine-03237.herokuapp.com/>`_ as needed to clarify questions about intended application behavior.

 Getting Started
 ----------------

 Set up a local copy of the project:

 #.
-Visit the `repository page <https://github.com/LaunchCodeEducation/TechJobsMVC>`__
-   for this project.
-Fork the repository to create a copy under your own GitHub account.
+In Canvas, **Graded Assignment #3: TechJobs (MVC Edition)** contains a GitHub Classroom assignment invitation link and then set up the project in IntelliJ.
+Refer back to the GitHub Classroom instructions from :ref:`assignment0` for details.
 #.
-Open the project in Visual Studio.

-.. admonition:: Tip

-	**Windows Users**: You might need to change some solution settings if you pull down this demo repository and run it on your computer.
-	Refer to :ref:`vs-troubleshooting` for help.
+Launch the application to make sure it starts up properly.
+Then shut it down.
 #.
-Launch the application so you can refer to both the code as well as the running app
-   as you complete the assignment.
+Run the autograding tests.
+The tests for this assignment are set up the same way as for :ref:`assignment 2 <assignment-2-autograding>`.
+There are four tasks for this assignment, but the first doesn't require any coding on your part.
+Therefore, there are 3 tests files (for tasks 2-4).
+As with assignment 2, we recommend that you only run the tests for the task you are currently working on.

 1) Review the Code
 -------------------